Best Times to Visit Kuala Lumpur, Malaysia

 What are some local customs I should be aware of when visiting Kuala Lumpur?

 Malaysians are generally very friendly and welcoming, but it's respectful to dress modestly, especially when visiting religious sites.
-Avoid showing public displays of affection, and always use your right hand when giving or receiving something – the left hand is considered unclean.
+Avoid showing public displays of affection, and always use your right hand when giving or receiving things – the left hand is considered unclean.
 Learning a few basic Malay phrases will also go a long way!

 Ready to Plan Your Trip?